dhabersack/islovely.co/README.md

-# Portfolio of Dominik 'Dom' Habersack
+# Server for islovely.co

 ## License

 The following directories and their contents are Copyright Dominik Habersack.
 You may not reuse anything therein without my permission:

-- posts/
+- content/

-All other directories and files are MIT Licensed.
+All other directories and files are MIT licensed.